Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Why Learn Chinese in Taiwan || FAQs

-Does Taiwan use Traditional or Simplified Mandarin?
+Does Taipei use Traditional or Simplified Mandarin?

-Taiwan uses Traditional Mandarin.
+Taipei uses Traditional Mandarin.

-Do Taiwanese speak Mandarin or Cantonese?
+Do people in Taipei speak Mandarin or Cantonese?

 Taiwanese speak Mandarin, but use traditional characters whereas the mainland use simplified.